go-gorm/gorm/README.md

 Feel Free to update your struct, AutoMigrate will keep your database update to date.

-FYI, AutoMigrate will only add new columns, won't change column's type or delete unused columns, to make sure gorm won't harm your data.
+FYI, AutoMigrate will only add new columns, won't change current column's type or delete unused columns, to make sure your data is safe

-If table doesn't exist when AutoMigrate, it will run create table automatically.
+If table doesn't exist when AutoMigrate, gorm will run create table automatically.

 (only postgres and mysql supported)